digitallinguistics/scription/README.md

 ### Literal Translation: `\lit`

 The literal translation for this utterance.
-Do not include brackets (`[ ]`) or quotes (`‘ ’`) around the data for this line.
+Do not include brackets (`[ ]`) or quotes (`‘ ’`) around the data for this line, unless using quotes for reported speech.
 This line may be represented in multiple languages.
 For example, an utterance with a translation in both Spanish and English might have the lines `\tln-spa` and `\tln-eng`.

 ### Free Translation: `\tln`

 The free translation for this utterance.
-Do not include brackets (`[ ]`) or quotes (`‘ ’`) around the data for this line.
+Do not include brackets (`[ ]`) or quotes (`‘ ’`) around the data for this line, unless using quotes for reported speech.
 This line may be represented in multiple languages.
 For example, an utterance with a translation in both Spanish and English might have the lines `\lit-spa` and `\lit-eng`.

 ### Note: `\n`